 3. Take all your summer classes during the same summer session.

-If you only take classes during the first session (May 21-June 28), you'll be done with school before the Fourth of July.
-If you wait until the third session (July 2-Aug.
-9), you'll have the entire month of June free.
+If you only take classes during the first session (May into June), you'll be done with school before the Fourth of July.
+If you wait until the third session (July into August), you'll have the entire month of June free.
 Both of these options give you over a month of summer vacation without class.

 Make a list of the most important things you want to accomplish this summer, from acing your class to taking a road trip.
 Plan out the time you'll need to accomplish each task and give each one a level of importance.
 Make sure you accomplish the most important things first, then work your way down the list.